learningtapestry/canvas-google-drive-connector/README.md

 - PostgreSQL 9.6
 - Redis

-You must create an app on the [Google Developer Console](https://console.developers.google.com).
+1) Create a Google app on the [Google Developer Console](https://console.developers.google.com).

-- After creating the app, enable access to the Drive API for it
+2) Enable access to the Drive API for the newly created Google app

-- Create credentials for the app
+3) Create credentials for accessing the Google app
   - When asked where you will be calling the API from, select "Web server"
   - When asked what data you will be accessing, select "User data"
   - Under "Authorized Javascript origins" enter the URL where this app is deployed
   - Under "Authorized redirect URIs" enter the same URL as above, with `/google-auth/callback` at the end

-This will give you the credentials for OAuth2 to be used in this app.
+  This will give you the OAuth2 credentials to be used in this app to access the Google app.

+4) Go to the "Domain verification" tab and verify the domain this app is running on.

 To configure this app with your new credentials, first create your `.env` file by running `cp .env.template .env` and then modify with your new Google credentials: